Preeti9764/FireBase-Contact-App/README.md

 # React + Vite

+Hey, this is an app to save your contacts. you can add contact , delete contacts, or either can edit them.
+I have used firebase database to store the contacts.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: